marbre/mlir-emitc/README.md

 The currently supported MHLO ops are listed in the [docs/mhlo-op-coverage.md](docs/mhlo-op-coverage.md) document.
 Supported TOSA ops are listed in the [docs/tosa-op-coverage.md](docs/tosa-op-coverage.md) document.

-After converting to EmitC dialect, C++ code can be emitted using `emitc-translate --mlir-to-cpp`.
+After converting to EmitC dialect, C++ code can be emitted using `mlir-translate --mlir-to-cpp`.
-For a restricted set of operations C code can be emitted using `emitc-translate --mlir-to-c`.
+For a restricted set of operations C code can be emitted using `mlir-translate --mlir-to-c`.
-Furthermore, `emitc-translate` has specific support for the option `--forward-declare-variables`.
+Furthermore, `mlir-translate` supports emitting code with forward declarations by passing `--mlir-to-c-forward-declared` and `--mlir-to-c-forward-declared`.